bcgov/cas-registration/docs/frontend/testing/playwright.md

 If you are running into issues with your tests in CI, you can uncomment the Playwright html report upload steps in our GitHub Actions e2e workflow files.
 This will allow you to download the HTML report artifact from the CI job and view it locally if more context is needed than what is displayed in the failed job.

-These commented jobs are located in the `bciers/.github/workflows` directory in `test-nx-project-e2e.yaml` and `test-registration1-e2e.yaml`.
+These commented jobs are located in the `bciers/.github/workflows` directory in `test-nx-project-e2e.yaml`.

 #### Traces